-- Spring 2015 Grad- 6/14/2015Josh Fields • Junior Developer • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- Spring 2015 Grad- 6/14/2015Josh Fields • Junior Developer • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 If I talk to someone who is remotely interested in computers, I usually ask if they would consider going to a coding bootcamp.
 Most people seem intrigued by this, and I then follow up with a recommendation for Launch Academy.

 I'm not trying to shill for the program, but what they've done for me has changed my life.
 I've always loved computers, from building PC's to playing games on them.
 It wasn't until I heard about Launch Academy (from my brother, who recruits engineers) that I seriously considered a career in web development.